-Report finds contamination in most chicken sold in USDecember 19th, 2013 in Diseases, Conditions, Syndromes /
+Report finds contamination in most chicken sold in USDecember 19, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Almost all of the raw chicken sold in the US contains potentially harmful bacteria such as salmonella and E.coli, according to an analysis by Consumer Reports published Thursday.